 The causes, evaluation, and management of possible occult bacteremia vary by children's age and immunization status.
 See also Fever in Infants and Children Fever in Infants and Children Normal body temperature varies from person to person and throughout the day.
 Normal body temperature is highest in children who are preschool aged.
 Several studies have documented that peak... read more .

 Currently in the US and Europe, routine vaccination of infants with polysaccharide conjugate vaccines against S. pneumoniae Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
-Vaccines are directed against many of... read more and H. influenzae type b Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
-H. influenzae causes many childhood infections... read more has eliminated (> 99%) H. influenzae type b infections and substantially reduced (≥ 70% overall and ≥ 90% vaccine-type) invasive S. pneumoniae infections.
+Vaccines are directed against... read more and H. influenzae type b Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
+H. influenzae causes... read more has eliminated (> 99%) H. influenzae type b infections and substantially reduced (≥ 70% overall and ≥ 90% vaccine-type) invasive S. pneumoniae infections.
 Thus, in this age group, occult bacteremia has become rare except in underimmunized or nonimmunized children, and in children with immunodeficiency.

 In contrast, febrile infants < 3 months of age continue to have a greater risk of serious bacterial infection (SBI) than older infants, about 8 to 10%.
 In the past, SBIs in young infants < 3 months of age were more commonly caused by group B beta-hemolytic Streptococcus, S. pneumoniae, and H. influenzae type b.
 However, chemoprophylaxis during labor Maternal indications for group B streptococcus prophylaxis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
 Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more in pregnant women colonized with group B beta-hemolytic Streptococcus has reduced early-onset (infection occurring at < 7 days of age) group B streptococcal disease by > 80%.
 In addition, routine conjugate immunization has decreased colonization among older siblings immunized against S. pneumoniae and H. influenzae type b such that the rate of SBI caused by those organisms has decreased as well (herd immunity).